 ABC Analysis

 As the name hints, the technique divides goods into three categories (A, B, and C) depending on their impact on the overall inventory cost.
 The first group includes the most valuable products that give the most profit.
 The third group comprises items whose significance is the smallest.
-Group B consists of products that cover the middle ground between A and C in terms of profitability.
+Group B consists of products that cover the middle ground between A and C regarding profitability.

 Just-in-Time Inventory Management

-This inventory control method is used to receive products on demand when they are needed instead of receiving them in excess and risking some part of them turning into dead stock.
+This inventory control method is used to receive products on demand when needed instead of receiving them in excess and risking some parts of them turning into dead stock.

 Safety Stock Inventory

-It runs contrary to the previous method because it consists in ordering extra inventory just in case.
-Although leading to certain additional expenditures, it safeguards the company against stock-outs that may happen due to imprecise forecasting, unexpected fluctuations in demand, or supply chain disruptions.
+It runs contrary to the previous method because it consists of ordering extra inventory just in case.
+Although leading to certain additional expenditures, it safeguards the company against stock-outs due to imprecise forecasting, unexpected fluctuations in demand, or supply chain disruptions.

 FIFO and LIFO